 What makes this such a pain is that this cumbersome process is the same for document signing, calendar scheduling, collecting additional information, and more.
 These tasks that take precious hours away from your team each day shouldn’t be done by hand — they should be automated!

-Applicants these days are notoriously unpredictable, whether it is not showing up to interviews, dropping off the radar for weeks at a time, or informing you of a change at a last minute.
-While there is no real solution to prevent applicants from evaluating other jobs (if we figured that out, we’d be billionaires by now!), you can significantly help your chances of identifying a potential drop-off long before it happens or, better yet, prevent an applicant from dropping off altogether.
+Applicants these days are notoriously unpredictable, whether it's not showing up to interviews, dropping off the radar for weeks at a time, or informing you of a change at the last minute.
+While there is no real solution to preventing applicants from evaluating other jobs (if we figured that out, we’d be billionaires by now!), you can significantly help your chances of identifying a potential drop-off long before it happens, or better yet, prevent an applicant from dropping off altogether.

 The best way to keep your applicant drop-off rates low is to constantly but thoughtfully engage with your applicants.

-Consistently pinging your applicants whether it be via email, SMS or calling is a strategy that’s bound to bring even the least engaged applicants back into the fold.
-When possible, automate these engagements, but keep the human touch.
-Use dynamic merge keys that change with the applicant so that the messaging seems catered to the individual (i.e. name, city, etc.).
+Consistently pinging your applicants whether it be via email, SMS, or calling is a strategy that’s bound to bring even the least engaged applicants back into the fold.
+When possible, automate these engagements, but maintain the human touch.
+Use dynamic merge keys that change with the applicant (e.g., name, city, etc.) so that the messaging seems catered to the individual.

-When applicants do drop-off, you should either automatically or manually place them “on hold” in an email drip campaign — sending an email to them every few days or weeks.
+When applicants do drop off, you should either automatically or manually place them “on hold” in an email drip campaign that sends an email to them every few days or weeks.
 Many applicants come “back to life” in the future, and you won’t have to run through the whole hiring process all over again from the start if that’s the case.

-Even after you have data to work with, how do you play with it?
+Even after you have data to work with, how do you convert it?
 Do you have to play with massive spreadsheets and algorithms, or does your system intelligently and intuitively present data in a meaningful way?

 Finally, when you toy with the data enough, what insights can you generate from it?
 After all, data by itself is pretty useless.
 A chart without interpretation is meaningless.
 Ultimately, what we’re trying to do is to learn from what you’re doing today so that you can improve it in the future.

-We recommend tracking these as key performance metrics:
+We recommend tracking these as the following key performance metrics: